I’m looking for staff

 Your local jobactive provider will work with you to understand and meet your staffing needs.
 They will refer potential employees for your business who are ready for a real work environment and provide support after your new employee starts work and as they settle into the job.

-Your jobactive provider can also provide you with access to a number of wage subsidies to help you increase your workforce.
+Your jobactive provider can also provide you with access to wage subsidies of up to $10,000 (GST inclusive) to help you increase your workforce and they can help you to access work experience and internship programs, enabling you to trial a candidate before you hire.

 Find your local jobactive provider and speak to them about your staffing needs.
 Your jobactive provider can give you a copy of their service delivery plan outlining the services you can expect.
-Plans can also be found on the services tab for each provider at www.jobsearch.gov.au.
+Plans can also be found on the services tab for each provider on the jobactive website.

 You can also use the jobactive website to find staff online.
 You can create vacancies, search and contact job seekers, shortlist candidates and more.
 Alternatively, download the Employer jobactive App from iTunes or Google Play.